septi0/UsOrchestrator/README.md

 - `ifroutine` - Routine that needs to be executed in order for the routine to be executed
 - `ifcommand` - Command that needs to be executed in order for the routine to be executed
 - `doroutines` - Execute another routine(s)
-- `variables` - Variables that can be used in commands
+- `variables` - Variables definition for the routine

 For commands / routines used in conjunction with `if` type properties, they must return status `0` in order for the routine to be executed.